jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/General Design Choices/Specific Tools and Tasks to Research and Produce for Cross-platform Qiqqa.md

 	- leptonica
 	- libxml2 (or libexpat if libxml2 doesn't mesh well with the other bits around XMP, etc.)
 	- Adobe XMP SDK?
-	- OpenCV (once we introduce [[scripting the OCR + text extraction process]])
+	- OpenCV (once we introduce [[../Document OCR & Text Extraction/scripting the OCR + text extraction process]])
 	- libWebP -- to be decided based on caching sizes and render bitmap transfer performance, which impacts **PDF reader performance**.
 Would be great for the caches, though.
 	- libjpeg / libjpeg-turbo / libjpeg-xl (lossless JPEG & other 21st century updates to the JPEG standard)
 	- libpng
 	- libzlib
 	- crow (for the local webserver core)
-	- QuickJS, once we introduce [[scripting the OCR + text extraction process]] (faster and supporting modern JS idiom (ES2017), contrary to `mujs` which is ES5.
+	- QuickJS, once we introduce [[../Document OCR & Text Extraction/scripting the OCR + text extraction process]] (faster and supporting modern JS idiom (ES2017), contrary to `mujs` which is ES5.
 CPython has been considered, but turned out to be a very rough animal to compile on Windows at least.)
 - the new UI front-end will be quite similar to a web browser, really.
 Due to special needs (Qiqqa Sniffer, mostly) and security reasons (*probably safe* library content vs. *probably un-safe* on-line browsing while you look for additional info, such as related publications and document metadata to import/scrape) we still will need a bit of a wrapper as we'll be housing **two** web viewer instances at least: one for *outside world accesses*, one for **local access**.

    The UI (cross-platform) will be mostly web-technologies-based, so: